Afro-Peruvian music

+Cajoneros en El Carmen, Chincha, Ica, Perú.

-Afro-Peruvian music, African Peruvian music, Black Peruvian Music, Música afroperuana (African Peruvian Music), or Música negra (Black music), is a type of Latin American music first developed in Peru by enslaved black people from West Africa, where it is known as Festejo.
-The genre is a mix of West African and Spanish music that express joy and culture.
+Afro-Peruvian music, African Peruvian music, Black Peruvian Music, Música afroperuana (African Peruvian Music), or Música negra (Black music) is a type of Latin American music first developed in Peru by enslaved black people from West Africa, where it is known as Festejo.
+The genre is a fusion of West African and Spanish music that expresses joy and culture while also including elements of Indigenous Andean culture and way of life.
+The foundations of Afro-Peruvian music were shaped by cultural exchanges, intermarriage, and cultural fusions of colonial Spanish, Indigenous Andean, and West African traditions because of forced migration.

 Instruments

-Música Criolla includes flamenco-influenced guitar sounds, as well as percussion instruments.
-Different kinds of instruments have been used throughout the evolution of Afro-Peruvian music, demonstrating the blending of Indigenous, European, and African influences overtime.
-This blending makes the genre a combination of musical traditions of storytelling and rhythmic phrasing with the use of multiple musical structures and instruments that changed over time because of different adaptations of instruments that were carried on to different time periods.
+Música Criolla includes Spanish-influenced guitar sounds and percussion instruments.
+Different instruments have been used throughout the evolution of Afro-Peruvian music, demonstrating the blending of Indigenous Andean, European, and African influences and cultures over time, making the genre a combination of musical structures and instruments that changed over time due to different adaptations.